microsoft/app-store-vsts-extension/docs/vsts-README.md

 ![Promote task](/images/promote-task-with-advanced.png)

-1. **Username and Password** or **Service Connection** - The credentials used to authenticate with the App Store.
-Credentials can be provided directly or configured via a service connection that can be referenced from the task (via the `Service Connection` authentication method).
+1. **Authentication method** - What type of credentials will be used to authenticate with the App Store.
+Credentials can be provided directly (using `App Store Connect Api Key` or `Username and Password` options) or configured via a service connection that can be referenced from the task (via the `Service Connection` authentication method).

+2. **App Store Connect API Key ID, Issuer ID and Key Content (base64-encoded)** - Available only if authentication method is `App Store Connect Api Key`.
+The API key data used to authenticate with the App Store.
+Key content has to be base64-encoded.

+3. **Service connection** - Available only if authentication method is `Service Connection`.
+The creation of the service connection is explained in [this section](#configuring-your-app-store-publisher-credentials).

+4. **Email and Password** - Available only if authentication method is `Username and Password`.
+Specify your Apple ID Developer account email and password here.

-2. **Bundle ID** *(String, required)* - The unique identifier for the app to be promoted.
+5. **Bundle ID** *(String, required)* - The unique identifier for the app to be promoted.

-3. **Choose Build** - `Latest` or `Specify build number`.
+6. **Choose Build** - `Latest` or `Specify build number`.
 By default the latest build will be submitted for review.

-4. **Build Number** - Required if `Specify build number` option is selected in **Choose Build** above.
+7. **Build Number** - Required if `Specify build number` option is selected in **Choose Build** above.
 The build number in iTunes Connect that you wish to submit for review.

-5. **Release Automatically** *(Checkbox)* - Check to automatically release the app once the approval process is completed.
+8. **Release Automatically** *(Checkbox)* - Check to automatically release the app once the approval process is completed.

 #### Advanced Options